Blow molding & Blow molding technology

 • The stretching relation of preform and article dimension

-Example: a blowmoulded article produced out of HDPE with a wall thickness of 1 mm will shrink by approximately 1,7 % with usual cycle times.
+Example: a blowmolded article produced out of HDPE with a wall thickness of 1 mm will shrink by approximately 1,7 % with usual cycle times.
 An article produced out of HDPE with a wall thickness of 5 mm will shrink by approximately 2,5 %.
 In the beginning, the shrinking process quickly continues, normally will only be finished after 24 to 48 hours after production.
 For this reason, to ensure quality the time passing between article production and collection of article dimensions data is essential.
 The same applies to the point of time for a possible article finishing, e. g. drillings requiring exact center distance.

-Blowmoulded Article before and after Deflashing
+Blowmolded article before and after deflashing

-The picture above clearly shows the cutting edges sticking out to the mould parting surface.
+The picture above clearly shows the cutting edges sticking out to the mold parting surface.
 When processing polyolefines (PE * PP), different to what is shown above, the cavity is sandblasted.
-The surface structure thus created avoids that the melted plastic material seals the blowmould tool, that air bubbles are imbedded and a complete venting of the cavity fails, that the article surface is not formed correctly.
+The surface structure thus created avoids that the melted plastic material seals the blowmold tool, that air bubbles are imbedded and a complete venting of the cavity fails, that the article surface is not formed correctly.

 Necessary clamping forces for the processing of thermoplastic materials are calculated per running cm scrap separating edge when processing: